LiaScript/LiaScript/src/typescript/webcomponents/embed/README.md

 __IFTTT:__ https://www.ifttt.com/

-ERROR: The request could not be satisfied
+Please stand by, while we are checking your browser...

 ---

 __iHeartRadio:__ https://www.iheart.com

-iHeart.
-All your favorite music, podcasts, and radio stations available for free.
-Listen to thousands of live radio stations or create your own artist stations and playlists.
-Get the latest music and trending news, from your favorite artists and bands.
+Listen to the latest episodes from top podcasts.
+Get news, sports & lifestyle info from your favorite personalities for free!

 ![logo](https://www.iheart.com/static/assets/fb_logo.png)